Quick Search

 Sgt Kerman's parachute fouled on the roof of a two story house at Wolfenbuttel and kept swinging in front of a window.
 Some Germans in Army and Nazi Party uniforms entered the house and pulled Sgt Kerman into a room on the second floor.
 A captain ordered that Sgt Kerman be shot and killed with a pistol.
 All the time Sgt Kerman had his arms raised as a token of surrender.
 The German Captain was sentenced to death by hanging in a post-war war crimes trial at Dachau for the murder of Sgt Kerman and two others received life imprisonment.
 (Cases 12-1104 and 12-1104-1) per John A. Hey, Netherlands Historian.

-Matthew Smith, with his wife Elvira, made a pilgrimage to Wolfenbuttel, Germany in October 2007 to research Sgt Kerman's death.
-Smith is a nephew of Sheppard Kerman.
+Their first trip to Wolfenbuttel in October 2007 generated an abundance of new information including the unintended discovery of two eye witnesses who lived just steps from where the murder took place.
 Below is the story of their trip from the Chicago Sun-Times.
 A story was also published in the German newspaper BRAUNSCHWEIGER ZEITUNG.
+You can read it here in German or translated into English.
 You can read it here in German or translated into English.

 Uncle's heroic end